 Community members and local leaders should encourage secure firearm storage through outreach to gun owners and general public awareness campaigns.
 Researchers, clinicians, and gun owners should work together to develop messaging and recommend storage options that are relevant to local values and context.Barber C, Azrael D, Berrigan J, Miller M, Sobelson M, Hemenway D. Suicide and firearm injury in Utah: linking data to save lives.
 Harvard T.H.
 Chan School of Public Health.
 October 2018. https://bit.ly/2HP2kG3.

-Evidence suggests that clinicians who counsel patients can effectively promote recommended storage practices, particularly if storage devices are given away for free.RAND Corporation Gun Policy in America.
+Research suggests that clinicians can positively influence secure storage practices, especially when they provide free storage devices.RAND Corporation Gun Policy in America.
 Education campaigns and clinical interventions for promoting safe storage.
 March 2018. https://bit.ly/2KPD71h.